derrickorama/image_optim/README.md

 # Known issues

-Does not take advantage of the following optimization tools (the ones that image_optim supports)
+Does not take advantage of the following optimization tools (the ones that image_optim supports).
+I need to do some detection to see if these things are installed instead of flat out omitting them.

 * [pngout](http://www.advsys.net/ken/util/pngout.htm)
 * [advpng](http://advancemame.sourceforge.net/doc-advpng.html)